Margaret Sullavan: Death

-For her contribution to the motion picture industry, Margaret Sullavan has a star on the Hollywood Walk of Fame located at 1751 Vine Street.
+For her contribution to the motion picture industry, Margaret Sullavan has a star on the Hollywood Walk of Fame at 1751 Vine Street.
 She was inducted, posthumously, into the American Theater Hall of Fame in 1981.

-Sullavan was the favorite actress of silent-film beauty Louise Brooks, who said Sullavan was "the person I would be if I could be anyone" and described her as “Strange, fey, mysterious -- like a voice singing in the snow.”
-Brooks thought Sullavan's life could only be understood by her love of LeLand Hayward, even after their divorce.
+Sullavan was the favorite actress of silent-film beauty Louise Brooks, who said Sullavan was "the person I would be if I could be anyone" and described her as “Strange, fey, mysterious—like a voice singing in the snow.”
+Brooks thought Sullavan's life could only be understood by her love of Leland Hayward, even after their divorce.
 Brooks wrote this: "After he left her to marry Nancy (Slim) Hawks in 1947, this terrifyingly self-willed woman shredded her career through the following twelve years with her struggle to repossess him.
 When Nancy divorced him there was a flaming period of hope in 1959.
-Then came the news of LeLand's decision to marry Pamela Churchill -- and she sank in to despair and death."
+Then came the news of Leland's decision to marry Pamela Churchill—and she sank in to despair and death."